fbpx

 This is often illustrated in interior design, but works just as well outdoors.
 For example, if you want to make your garden appear longer, line the edges with taller plants and keep features toward the back to draw the eye upward.
 Shorter spaces can make use of meandering paths concealed by plants to indicate there is more to see than meets the eye.

-Bonsai tree in shallow terra cotta dish
+bonsai tree in shallow terra cotta dish

 7. Practice bonsai